 Around here, for times when more than just water is needed for hydration (softball games, triathlons, labor, etc.), we make our own version, which I prefer… never much liked Gatorade or Powerade myself anyway.

-The easiest sports drink that is nutritionally amazing (they even used this stuff for plasma infusions during the pacific war) is plain coconut water or coconut water with a TBSP of added lime juice.
-Coconut water has more potassium than sports drinks, and more natural sources of sodium.
-A lot of athletes swear by it these days, and I will be drinking it in labor.
+Coconut water contains more potassium than sports drinks, and more natural sources of sodium.
+A lot of athletes swear by it these days, and I had it on hand during my last couple of labors.

 The only downside to coconut water is the price.
-If you want an inexpensive (and still healthy and tasty) alternative, this versatile recipe is the next best thing.
+If you want an inexpensive (yet still healthy and tasty) alternative, this recipe is the next best thing.

 - 1 quart of liquid (options: green tea, herbal teas, coconut water, plain water, etc)

 - ⅛-1/4 tsp high quality salt (or more if needed)

 - ¼ cup or more of juice (optional)- Can use grape, apple, lemon, lime, pineapple, etc

 - 1-2 TBSP sweetener (optional)- can use honey, stevia, etc. I suggest brewing stevia leaf into the base liquid for the most natural option.

 - Brew tea if using or slightly warm base liquid